north-dallas-developers/learn/dragonruby/session-1-for-beginners.md

 end
 ```

-# HEAD is now at 322fb6b0 Explain the concept of a game loop and pipeline.
+# Explain the concept of a game loop and pipeline.
 Ask them to figure out how to render 10 of these stars.
 But give them a crash course of arrays using the console.

 ```ruby
 def defaults args